nrfconnect/sdk-nrf/doc/nrf/libraries/caf/power_manager.rst

 In such case, the module that is not yet ready should consume the :c:struct:`power_down_event` and change its internal state, so that it enters the low power state when ready.

 After entering the low power state, each module must report this by sending a :c:struct:`module_state_event`.
-The |power_manager| continues with the low power state change when it gets a notification that the module switched to the low power.
+The |power_manager| continues with the low power state change when it gets a notification indicating that the module switched to the low power.

 Only after all modules confirmed that they have entered the low power state (by not consuming the :c:struct:`power_down_event`), the |power_manager| sets the required application's state.

 If a disconnection happens while the device is in the suspended state, the |power_manager| switches the application to the off state.

 However, the application can also be configured to keep the system in the suspended state when there are no active connections, instead of switching to the off state.
-To select this behavior, use the :kconfig:option:`CONFIG_CAF_POWER_MANAGER_STAY_ON` configuration option.
+To select this behavior, use the :kconfig:option:`CONFIG_CAF_POWER_MANAGER_STAY_ON` Kconfig option.

 Wake-up scenarios
 =================